NPCA Policy Document Housekeeping Amendment No. 2

 Sewage treatment plants are the logical alternative and they have far more serious impacts to the environment - have a read - https://environment.probeinternational.org/1995/09/18/ontarios-sewage-treatment-plants-and-their-effect-environment/

-Shane A over 4 years ago
+Shane A about 5 years ago

 I would firstly like to commend the NPCA for preparing a reduction in set backs with regard to Septic systems.
 I am currently in the process on a residential project.
 The elaborate systems offered today make private waste management better than most services in Cities.
 I see a lot of comments, of "more restrictions"...
 The Blind, believing that a residential Septic systems are the cause of our water problems is ridiculous and "it's the Developers or Corporations being bullies".
 The REGION is a corporation, Does that make you evil.
 Does the councilor below consider his work of the devil?
 Clearly if submitted designs ( by qualified septic designers) can show with DATA and FACTS that the flow rates of liquids passing throughout the mantel, filter bed and dis-tributary field are more than satisfactory, than logically the NPCA should support the reduction in set backs.
 I would suggest we STOP making policies based on " reactions or feeling based opinions" that cause unnecessary grief and money that does not go to water clean up..
 But more governing authorities.

-Rick over 4 years ago
+Rick about 5 years ago

 Where is the ecological reasoning behind the reduction to 15 meters?
 Until you can present one, DO NOT change the buffer from 30 m to 15.

-Nadine over 4 years ago
+Nadine about 5 years ago

 Be the protector of waterfront and the environment that you need to be.
 That you were created to defend.
 One size does not fit all.

-Kit over 4 years ago
+Kit about 5 years ago

 The issue with the policy is that there most certainly can be a lack of room on a rural parcel for a rigid 30 metre septic system setback once multiple constraints, environmental and otherwise, are taken into account.
 Such a wide and rigid setback stifles opportunities to maximize environmental protection for rural developments.
 And such a wide one-size-fits-all setback fails to provide flexibility in assessing the real likelihood of impact relative to the range of sensitivities among different types of wetlands.

-bmyler over 4 years ago
+bmyler about 5 years ago

 I would like to know why the amendment is being made to 15 metres.
 I disagree with the amendment.
 I feel that this can only be some sort of pressure from developers.
 If the mandate of the NPCA is to expand and protect wetlands, why is it being changed from 30 metres to 15?
 There has been a lot of pressure from development and industry on our wetlands - do not encroach on them any further.

-wetlands are great over 4 years ago
+wetlands are great about 5 years ago

 I have already made an earlier comment and would like to add an additional point.
 I just received this notice today, Oct.
 7, 2019.
 I would ask that you extend your deadline as I am notifying other people that my not have received this notice.
 Please keep my email on file and notify me of any future proposed changes to your policies.